shxie2020/shxie2020.github.io/_pages/about.md

 My long-term research goal is to pursue the vision AGI and create social good.
 Recent interests have primarily focused on vision foundation models, as well as their applications in medical AI:

-**· Vision Foundation Model.** Beyond the task-specific breakthrough, I am devoted to design effective algorithms for foundation models to integrately process various vision data (*e.g.,* 2D, 3D, videos, and 4D) and tasks (*e.g.,* both perception and generation), ultimately unlocking scaling law and zero-shot generalization in vision.
-Then I seek to equip models with spatial-temporal reasoning and embodied interaction capabilities.
+**· Vision Foundation Model.** Firstly, I committed to unlock the scaling law and zero-shot generalization in vision foundation models by integrating various data (both spatial and temporal, *e.g.,* 2D, 3D, videos, and 4D) and tasks (both perception and generation, *e.g.,* segmentation, caption, translation, and editing).
+Then I seek to develop world models and embodied intelligence by interacting with the physical world to acquire autonomous reasoning capabilities.

-**· Medical Image Analysis.** AI is powerful today and should be used for social good, *e.g.,* healthcare.
-I also develop vision foundation models specifically based on clinical requirements and imaging characteristics to assist doctors complementarily.
+**· Medical Image Analysis.** On the one hand, I attempt to build the discriminative healthcare foundation model based on existing large-scale medical images to assist doctors complementarily (*e.g.,* early cancer detection).
+On the other hand, I hope to design effective generative algorithms for some data-scarce domains (*e.g.,* rare diseases) and corresponding clinically meaningful evaluation metrics.

 If you are interested in discussing with me, please feel free to send me an email.